symfony/symfony-docs/mailer.rst

 .. caution::

-    These features require messages to be rendered, which is not always immediate.
+    Signing and encrypting messages require their contents to be fully rendered.
-    For example, :ref:`templated emails <mailer-twig>` content is generated by a :class:`Symfony\\Component\\Mailer\\EventListener\\MessageListener`.
+    For example, the content of :ref:`templated emails <mailer-twig>` is rendered by a :class:`Symfony\\Component\\Mailer\\EventListener\\MessageListener`.
-    If you need to sign and/or encrypt such a message, you need to do so in a :ref:`MessageEvent <messageevent>` listener with a negative priority.
+    So, if you want to sign and/or encrypt such a message, you need to do it in a :ref:`MessageEvent <messageevent>` listener run after it (you need to set a negative priority to your listener).

 Signing Messages
 ~~~~~~~~~~~~~~~~